Nogg-aholic/nRPC/README.md

 ### Bun Server Example

-There is a runnable example in [examples/nrpc-bun-server](../examples/nrpc-bun-server).
+There is a runnable Bun server example in the public [`nrpc-bun-server` repository](https://github.com/Nogg-aholic/nrpc-bun-server).

 It shows this flow end to end: